 The other old man is some kind of kin of Borden's.
 He doesn't belong here; he is visiting, passing through, he is a chance bystander, he is irrelevant.
 Write him out of the script.
-Even though his presence in the doomed house is historically unimpeachable, the coloring of this domestic apocalypse must be crude and the design profoundly simplified for the maximum emblematic effect.

 Write John Vinnicum Morse out of the script. ("The Fall" 105)

-In simple words, John Vinnicum Morse in no way is relevant to Carter's script of the domestic annihilation of Lizzie's tale.
+In simple words, John Vinnicum Morse is in no way relevant to Carter's script of the domestic annihilation of Lizzie's tale.
 Just like a traditional historian who easily might do away with an element or two that may not fit into his/her scheme of things, Carter expels unwanted information from her plot "to demonstrate what historians--and others such as herself--may be more inadvertently misrepresenting or misunderstanding about the past."
 McClenagan continues his explanation: "Fictionalist or historian: each makes choices shaping his or her narrative" (62).
-Finally, towards the end Lizzie's story returns once again to where it had begun as Carter writes: "Their day, the Bordens' fatal day, trembles on the brink of beginning" ("The Fall" 121).
+Finally, towards the end, Lizzie's story returns once again to where it had begun, as Carter states: "Their day, the Bordens' fatal day, trembles on the brink of beginning" ("The Fall" 121).
 For the tension in the story is never resolved; in other words, Carter's story never ends and the Borden family is never murdered and Lizzie never faces a trial.
 Instead, the author's version of Lizzie's tale is all about the "causes" and "precursors" to the event.
 Time is in a state of inertia in this version of Lizzie's history, representing how history and literature can recognize and use "the past from some knowledgeable date subsequent to the historical event," thereby, colouring the end in either black or white, the end of a historical figure.
-In the story the Bridget clock "leaps and shudders on its chair" about to sound its own alarm" that is, Lizzie's alarm which is Carter's alarm of the twentieth century interpretation of Lizzie's tale in which an unhappy end is not the only result of the historical violent act.
-Since Carter in her version focuses only on the cause she liberates her heroine by opening the possibility of a happy ending.
-In the process she rescues Lizzie by portraying her standing on the brink of a new beginning ("The Fall" 121, McClenagan 63-65).
+In the story, the Bridget clock "leaps and shudders on its chair, about to sound its own alarm" that is, Lizzie's alarm which is Carter's alarm of the twentieth century interpretation of Lizzie's tale in which an unhappy end is not the only result of the historical violent act.
+Since Carter in her version focuses only on the cause, she liberates her heroine by opening the possibility of a happy ending.
+In the process, she rescues Lizzie by portraying her standing on the brink of a new beginning ("The Fall" 121; McClenagan 63-65).